 - A rabbit hole

-- Any type of wire cutter (purchased from your local store)
+- Any wire cutter

-- Iron cleaner or ‘( tinning your iron)
+- Iron cleaner

-- Multimeter and color-coded 4-band metal film resistors (for controlling the flow of current for specific apparatuses).
+- Multimeter and color-coded 4-band metal film resistors (for controlling the flow of current for specific apparatuses)

-- Potentiometers for guitar pedal control ( wired as variable resistor or rheostat)
+- Potentiometers for guitar pedal control

 - Handy Clips ( telescoping glass and base)